alexanderogle/infectionsim/README.md

 object has built in functions/methods for keeping track of and managing the state of its Person objects.

+A Network object

-A Simulation object manages the set up and tracks the evolution of state for a Population object over a specified time.
+A Simulation object manages the set up and tracks the evolution of state for a Population object (whether structured via a Network object or not) over a specified time.

 The process for running the simulation currently goes like this:
 1. Create a Population object with a set of Person objects that are not infected.